wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 }
 ```

-Since the root type of this view state is a struct instead of an enum, and this view has a more complicated hierarchy, you'll notice that we don't use a switch statement.
+Since the root type of this view state is a `struct` instead of an `enum`, and this view has a more complicated hierarchy, you'll notice that we don't use a switch statement.
 Instead, we place components where they need to go and sprinkle in logic within areas of the view, as necessary.

 Additionally, you'll notice that there is a reference to a previously unknown view state member in the property wrapper `.disabled(state.isSaving)`.
 Due to the programming style used in SwiftUI APIs, we sometimes have to extend our view state to transform its shape to work better with SwiftUI views.
 We define these in view state extensions so that we can preserve the type safety of our feature shape, while reducing the friction when working with specific view APIs.